 The class involves reading, a little lecturing, and a lot of discussion.
 I am not going to tell you what you should think about the issues: I am going to raise questions and perspectives you haven’t thought about before, and help you to reflect on them carefully and critically.
 The new ideas you encounter will stretch your imaginations, will also help you to think better about some of the central decisions in your life, like whether to have children, how to raise them, whether to marry (and if so, who you should choose!).
 We’ll form a community of learners – you will get to know your classmates, you will discover that even within a small class students have had very different experiences of family life, and you will get to understand and reflect on their perspectives.
 No prior exposure to Philosophy is needed; and most students find, to their surprise, that they want to take at least another course on the same kinds of issues.

 210-1: Reason in Communication

 This course is about critical thinking.
 Some forms of reasoning are more persuasive than others, but many persuasive forms of reasoning are fallacious.
 We will critically examine various patterns of reasoning (arguments) commonly used in newspaper editorials, political speeches, classrooms, courtrooms, and advertisements with the aim of discerning the difference between good and bad reasoning.
 This skill in critical thinking may also improve your argumentative writing.
 This is not a course in formal, or symbolic logic like 211 although there will be some very elementary symbolic logic.
-We will look at simple examples of causal and statistical reasoning as well.
-For more information, browse through the required text: Critical thinking, 6th edition, by B.N.
-Moore and R. Parker, Mayfield Publishing Company.
+We will look at simple examples of causal and statistical reasoning as well moral, legal and aesthetic reasoning.
+For more information, browse through the required text: Critical thinking, 10th edition, by B.N.
+Moore and R. Parker, McGraw-Hill.

 211-1: Elementary Logic